element-hq/element-web/docs/labs.md

 An experimental approach for supporting custom status messages across DMs.
 To set a status, click on your avatar next to the message composer.

+## Customizable keybindings (`feature_keybindings`)

+A WIP experimental option for customizable keybindings.
+A new keybindings tab should appear in the settings dialog.

 ## Custom tags (`feature_custom_tags`)

 An experimental approach for dealing with custom tags.
 Custom tags will appear in the bottom portion